X-Men: Evolution: Production

 The show also contained various pop culture references: in episode 9 of the first season, one of Wolverine's defensive programs for the Danger Room is referred to as "Logan's Run X13", a reference to the novel/film Logan's Run.
 The Rogue/Kitty dance in "Spykecam" was modeled after a similar dance in the Buffy the Vampire Slayer episode "Bad Girls".
 The play used in "Spykecam", Dracula: The Musical, is a real play.
 The song used, however, is an original song made for the episode.
 The writers of the show have also admitted that they were fans of Buffy the Vampire Slayer.
 Using Shadowcat as the catalyst, the two shows appear similar: a teenage girl with superpowers fights powerful villains in order to save her high school.
 Buffy creator Joss Whedon has openly credited Kitty Pryde as an inspiration for the character of Buffy Summers.

-Starting with the first episode of Season 4, "Impact", the episode title was no longer aired on-screen at the beginning of the show, and X-Men: Evolution became the third longest-running Marvel cartoon, behind Spider-Man (5 seasons, 65 episodes) and X-Men: The Animated Series (5 seasons, 76 episodes).
+Starting with the first episode of Season 4, "Impact", the episode title was no longer aired on-screen at the beginning of the show, and X-Men: Evolution became the third longest-running Marvel cartoon, behind Spider-Man: The Animated Series (5 seasons, 65 episodes) and X-Men: The Animated Series (5 seasons, 76 episodes).
 Boyd Kirkland, the show's producer, says his favorite X-Men: Evolution season is Season 3.
 The monthly budget for X-Men: Evolution was $350,000.

 This is the first X-Men animated series to use digital ink and paint.

 Produced in the United States, the voice recording was done in Canada and the show was animated in Japan and South Korea.
 Most of the animation was outsourced to Madhouse, Mook Animation in Japan, DR Movie, and WHITE LINE in South Korea.